Westcoast Wills & Estates

 - It is long established that notaries cannot give advice to executors regarding probate, nor can they help an executor prepare or amend a probate application (see The Law Society of B.C. v.
 Gravelle 57 B.C.L.R.
 (3d) 388 (S.C.) aff’d 2001 BCCA 383).
 The lawyers at Westcoast Wills & Estates can help you though.
 Contact us.

 - If you are acting as the executor for an estate, Westcoast Wills & Estates would be pleased to help you with estate administration.
-See our Probate page.
+See our page about what our probate lawyers can help you with.
 Executors are entitled to claim a fee for acting, and they can usually charge the estate for any legal fees that they incur.
 Sleepless nights, stress and hours of research on the internet by an executor can often be avoided by simply consulting with a knowledgeable lawyer.

 - If you prefer to do it all by yourself, prepare yourself for a frustrating adventure (and possibly personal liability), but luckily there are many resources out there to help you.
 The Canadian Bar Association has a webpage that provides summarized information for executors.
 Courthouse libraries can be a great resource for information as well.